rapidez/docs/src/5.x/upgrading.md

 ## Using AI?

 ::: details Using AI?
 This prompt will give you a head start!
 Do still check everything manually.
+This is a large prompt, we suggest using tools like [Chief](https://chiefloop.com/) to turn it into separate tasks so AI has a smaller chance of making mistakes.
 `````markdown
 # Rapidez v5 Upgrade Prompt